pallavi0112/HACKTOBERFEST_2020/Kaprekar Number/readme.md

-To check if an n-digit number k is a Kaprekar number or no, square it and add the right n digits to the left n or n-1 digits.
+To check if an n-digit number k is a Kaprekar number or not, square it and add the right n digits to the left n or n-1 digits.
 If the resultant sum is k, then k is called a Kaprekar number.

 Examples: